h3abionet/h3agwas/README.md

 *  `gemma_plink_cores`: if gemma is used set this up to 8
 *  `gemam_mem_req`: For 10k samples, 2 million SNPs, we needed 4GB of RAM

-and then for all the tests except _gemma_, do you want to adjust for multiiple testing using Bonferroni correction
+and then for all the tests except _gemma_, do you want to adjust for multiple testing

-* adjust
+* `adjust`: do we want to do explicit testing for Bonferroni correction et al that PLINK odes
+* `mperm`: do you want to test doing permutation testing.
+If so, how many tests?
+By default this is 1000.

 For example